 Your customers are already doing their research and booking online.
-In fact, over 70% of travelers do their researching online and more than 50% do their bookings online as well.
+In fact, over 70% of travelers do their researching online and more than 50% do on-line bookings as well.
 That isn’t just airfare and hotels either, that’s all aspects of travel including travel insurance, car rentals, and tours and activities.
 If you don’t plan for online bookings then you will be missing out on a growing source of revenue.
 Let’s review some simple steps to make sure you are ready to start the process of accepting online bookings.

 - Organize your products.
 Consumers (that includes travelers) are used to buying packaged goods.
 You need to be able to described, display, and price your tours and activities in a way that is compelling for a consumer.
 Ask yourself these questions: What do I sell?
 When do I go?
 How much do I charge?
 If you can answer these questions, then you’re off to a good start.

 - What type of tour operator are you.
 Figure out what type of operator you are and how you do business.
 This may seem trivial but it will go a long way to helping you find a booking solution that best suites your business needs.
 For example, if you are packaged tour operator who sells FIT and custom tours for groups, then your needs will be very different from an operator who does daily guided sightseeing tours.